rosbashlab/TRIBE/docs/source/installation.rst

     #update to rhel 7 if needed
     #!/usr/bin/env perl

-Also, provide the password for mysql in *load_matrix_data.pl* and *find_rnaeditsites.pl*.
-If the mysql database is hosted on a different machine then update the host variable to reflect the ip address.
-This is needed to ensure that the two perl scripts are able to connect to mysql database.
+**Also, provide the password for mysql (if any) in *load_matrix_data.pl* and *find_rnaeditsites.pl*.
+If the mysql database is hosted on a different machine then update the host variable (localhost) to reflect the ip address.
+This is needed to ensure that the two perl scripts are able to connect to mysql database.**

 Finally, *load_matrix_data.pl* and *find_rnaeditsites.pl* assumes that a mysql database called "dmseq" has already been created
 ::